jeancsil/gandalf-the-searcher/docs/research.md

 `URL Frontier`: Give the links to the crawler.
 Has to take into consideration the politeness, URL prioritization, freshness and possibly more.
 `DNS Resolver (Cache)`: Caching the DNS resolution is useful because this process is going to happen over and over again.
 `URL Filter`: To exclude certain mime-types that are not interesting to the whole process, such as JPG, AVI, etc...
 `Duplicate Finder`: Needs to find duplicate content with 2 or more different URL's.
-There is lots of ways to achieve that, one that seems promissing and doesn't take the full document in consideration (small parts can change but it is still considered a duplicate) is: [SimHash](https://en.wikipedia.org/wiki/SimHash)
+There is lots of ways to achieve that, one that seems promising and doesn't take the full document in consideration (small parts can change, but it is still considered a duplicate) is: [SimHash](https://en.wikipedia.org/wiki/SimHash)

 ## References